Understanding medical repatriation and evacuation

 Throughout the repatriation process, the patient’s well-being is the first priority.
 As such, patients are only transported when both the treating physician and the travel insurance provider’s medical team have fully confirmed that the patient is stable enough to travel, and a receiving physician and bed at an appropriate facility within their catchment area in Canada have been arranged.

 Even after seeing the world, most travellers agree that there’s no place like home.
-It's comforting to know that medical transportation and repatriation insurance benefits can help if you experience a travel emergency and need to return early.
+It's comforting to know that medical transportation and repatriation insurance benefits may help if you experience a travel emergency and need to return early.
 These benefits can help return you to familiar surroundings and put you well on the road to recovery.

 If you have any questions about your travel insurance coverage, make sure to contact Allianz Global Assistance at 1-844-310-1578.